akostrik/stage_telegram_python/README.md

 ## Other technical details
 Output of server 1 is saved in the [logs](https://github.com/akostrik/stage_telegram/tree/main/server1/log)

-# The limits of the application and future enhancements
+# Limitatoins, challenges and future enhancements

 It is developped only for Linux.